 To reap the highest rewards from time on the turbo, it’s useful to have metrics to hand like power, cadence and speed, and smart trainers measure all this and more, integrating with your app/s of choice so you know exactly how much work you’re doing right down to the last watt.

 With the Elite Suito, the kind of metrics you used to need to pay top dollar for are now available at a much more accessible price, making it perfect for anyone who wants to up their fitness at home.
-Oh and in case you were wondering, 'Suito' apparently means 'haste' in old Venetian.
+Oh, and in case you were wondering, 'Suito' apparently means 'haste' in old Venetian.
 So hurry up and read the rest of my review!

 - Tacx Boost review: a cheap turbo trainer, but one that cuts a few too many corners

-Elite Suito bundle: Price and availability
+Elite Suito review: Price and availability

-Available direct from Elite, as well as from bike and big online retailers, Elite Suito officially costs £640 in the UK, although it can sometimes be found for less.
+Available direct from Elite (opens in new tab), as well as from bike and big online retailers, Elite Suito officially costs £640 in the UK, although it can sometimes be found for less.
 In the USA it can be had for $899 and in Australia, around AU$1,100.
 For such a well-specced turbo trainer, that is something of a bargain.

 One of the great things about the Elite Suito used to be how easy it was to set up, and at least part of the process is still very simple.
 Firstly, there’s almost no assembly required.
 In the box you get the smart trainer, the power cord, a block for resting your front wheel on, a thru-axle for connecting your bike to the trainer via the rear axle, and an instruction manual.